Kite surfing is here to stay.

-To start, surfer’s kites are unfurled on the beach and the tether lines are unwound in the sand.
+To start, surfer’s kites are unfurled on the beach and their tether lines are unwound in the sand.
 The surfer grabs a handle at the end of his lines and backs into the water.
-When he gets up to his waist in the waves, a friend or bystander, still on the beach, pushes his kite into the air, and, caught by the wind, the wind caught kite raises the surfer from a horizontal to vertical position and pulls him across the water’s surface like a can hooked to the bumper of a JUST MARRIED pickup truck.
+When he gets up to his waist in the waves, a friend or bystander, still on the beach, pushes his kite into the air, and, caught by the wind, the wind kite raises the surfer from a horizontal to vertical position and pulls him across the water’s surface like a can hooked to the bumper of a JUST MARRIED pickup truck.

 Kite surfing is easier than paddling out and catching one wave at a time, riding your little wave into shore and paddling out again.

 With a kite you can spend all morning riding multiple waves, back and forth,parallel to the shore, only having to paddle in to have a drink of water and unpack your lunch from a cooler under a shade tree.